West African troops arrive in Mali to aid French mission

 A rebel push into central Mali was last week halted by bombings by French aircraft and the deployment of ground troops.

-A convoy of armored vehicles, fuel tankers and ambulances and around 200 soldiers from Mali's eastern neighbor Niger was positioned at that eastern border, witnesses said.
+A convoy of armoured vehicles, fuel tankers and ambulances and around 200 soldiers from Mali's eastern neighbour Niger was positioned at that eastern border, witnesses said.

 A Reuters witness at the scene said heavy weapons fire rang out as troops tested artillery.